openxla/stablehlo/CONTRIBUTING.md

 To signal boost your RFC, post on [OpenXLA Discuss](https://groups.google.com/a/openxla.org/g/openxla-discuss).
 This will ensure the proper reviewers see the RFC.
-While there is no formal process for posts, we tend recommend keeping RFC feedback on the PR to keep feedback centralized in the repository.
+While there is no formal process for posts, we tend to recommend keeping RFC discussion on the PR to keep feedback centralized in the repository.

 For example, see the [`collective_broadcast` post](https://groups.google.com/a/openxla.org/g/openxla-discuss/c/Q7JFyoiVFPU/m/dUH_LmJlCgAJ).